0riginaln0/astra-trails/README.md

 # Astra Trails
-Examples, hacks, and tricks for [Astra](https://github.com/ArkForgeLabs/Astra)—a web server runtime for Lua.
+Examples, hacks, and tricks for [Astra](https://github.com/ArkForgeLabs/Astra) - a web server runtime for Lua.

 - [Middleware](trails/middleware.md): Introduces patterns for middleware.
 - [Routes Grouping](trails/routing.md): A DSL for registering a group of routes in one place.